Verizon results slightly ahead of estimates

-NEW YORK Verizon Communications Inc (VZ.N) posted first-quarter earnings and revenue that were slightly higher than Wall Street expectations as customers increased their spending on services such as wireless data.
+NEW YORK Verizon Communications Inc (VZ.N) posted first-quarter earnings and revenue that were slightly higher than Wall Street expectations even as wireless growth slowed from the fourth quarter.

-While wireless customer growth slowed, Chief Financial Officer Fran Shammo said the company's mobile venture, Verizon Wireless, saw the fastest growth in mobile service revenue in three years as more customers used smartphones.

-Shammo said the growth should continue as the company plans to offer new shared data service plans this summer under which customers will be able to connect more than one device under a single data service plan.

-"We're confident we'll continue to accelerate our growth in this area," Shammo told analysts on a conference call.

-Verizon Wireless average monthly revenue per user (ARPU) for contract customers rose 3.6 percent in the quarter to $55.43 while data service revenue grew 16 percent to $23.80.

-Verizon Wireless added 501,000 contract customers in the quarter, roughly in line with the average expectation for just over 511,000 from five analysts polled by Reuters but down from fourth quarter additions of 1.2 million.
+Its mobile venture, Verizon Wireless, added 501,000 contract customers in the quarter, roughly in line with the average expectation for just over 511,000 from five analysts polled by Reuters but down from fourth quarter additions of 1.2 million.

 Verizon shares rose 1.4 percent in premarket trade to $38.19 after closing at $37.66 on New York Stock Exchange Wednesday.